Momoe Yamaguchi: After retirement

 In 1981, she wrote a book of autobiographical essays called Aoi Toki, which sold over a million copies in its first month of publication.

 Despite her retirement, she is a regular feature in weekly entertainment magazines.
 Her family suffered considerable difficulty in attending school events due to television crews and photographers, who sometimes used deception to gain access.
 Fans have frequently been found hanging around her residence, and in at least one case a fan even broke in.
 In 1999, her husband, Tomokazu Miura, wrote a part-autobiography Hishatai detailing the problems the couple had faced.

 Her two sons, Yūtarō and Takahiro Miura, both also entered careers in entertainment.
 Yūtarō entered the music business under the pseudonym "Yū" in a now-defunct group called "Peaky Salt".
 Initially it was not known that he was Momoe and Tomokazu's son.
 Takahiro is an actor who has appeared in several films and television programs.
 Takahiro is also a qualified lifeguard because he was a swimmer and surf lifesaver from high school and university.

 Yamaguchi's hobby is quilt making, and she exhibits her quilts under her married name, "Momoe Miura".

 In 2011, she was selected in a poll as "The ideal mother".

-New musical products continue to go on sale, such as a boxed DVD set of her appearances on television program Yoru No Hitto Sutajio ("Evening Hit Studio") in 2010.
+New musical products continue to go on sale, such as a boxed DVD set of her appearances on television program Yoru no Hit Studio ("Evening Hit Studio") in 2010.
 In a November 2011 television interview, Ryudo Uzaki said that she still receives a healthy income from record royalties.
 Her television dramas continue to be available on DVD, and from 2010 have been repeated daily on the TBS Channel cable television station.

 In 2011, Tomokazu Miura wrote a book entitled Aishō (compatibility) explaining the secret of their happy marriage.
 In 2012, the couple came first for the seventh consecutive year in a poll by the Meiji Yasuda life insurance company to find "the ideal celebrity couple" as considered by married people in their 20s to 50s.